 - Phytochemicals: These are compounds that help to protect health.
-Among the phytochemicals in celery seeds are limonene, coumarin and apigenin.
+Among the phytochemicals in celery seeds are limonene, coumarin, and apigenin.
 These phytochemicals are thought to benefit health by fighting inflammation.
-Inflammation increases an individual’s risk of developing cancer, heart disease and other health problems.
+Inflammation increases an individual’s risk of developing cancer, heart disease, and other health problems.
 The seeds also have a pthalides, which is another type of anti-inflammatory phytochemical.
 The distinctive aroma of celery seeds comes from these pthalides.

 - Minerals: A single teaspoon of celery seed provides 35 mg of calcium and 0.9 mg of iron.
-The calcium content is relatively small compared to the 1 gram needed daily but is still significant given the small amount of celery seeds.
+The calcium content is relatively small compared to the 1 gram needed daily but is still significant given the small number of celery seeds.
 The iron content is more than a third of what an adult male needs and about 16 percent of what an adult female needs.
 A tablespoon of celery seeds also provides 0.5 mg of manganese.
 In other words, it provides almost a quarter of the amount of this mineral that an adult male needs on a daily basis.
 It also provides more than a quarter of what an adult female needs.